JOJ0/mpc1k-seq/README.md

 Show all .SEQ files in the current directory (.) that have 80 in the filename (-b "80" or --filter "80" and search for the term "FunkBG" in the file

-Usually this is useful if we would like to search and replace a wav files name in an audio track, but certainly also could use it to replace the name of an MPC "program file" (.PGM) somewhere in the (binary) seq file.
+Usually this is useful if we would like to search and replace a wav files name in an audio track, but we probably also could use it to replace the name of an MPC "program file" (.PGM) somewhere in the (binary) seq file.

 Let's have a look at the command line and it's output: